idena-network/idena-docs/docs/iip/iip-7.md

 A pool's vote will only be counted if and only if at least one of their delegators is not discriminated.

-Identities with pending undelegation status will be allowed to delegate to any pool.
+Identities with pending undelegation status will be allowed to delegate to any pool while still keeping track of their most recent undelegation.

 A number of non-discriminated delegators can be kept for every pool.
 - If this number is greater than 0, a pool has voting rights, otherwise it does not.